Always-on taste curation — the free moodboard extension for creatives

 • 1.
 The Local Liquidity Problem

 When you restrict the Meta or TikTok algorithm to a 20-mile radius around a specific city, you drastically reduce the system's "liquidity" (the total number of available users to test your ads against).
 With a smaller audience, the algorithm is forced to show the exact same ad to the exact same people repeatedly.
-If you do not have a programmatic pipeline constantly generating fresh hooks, your Cost Per Acquisition will inevitably skyrocket within 72 hours due to severe ad fatigue.
+If you do not have a variant production workflow constantly generating fresh hooks, your Cost Per Acquisition will inevitably skyrocket within 72 hours due to severe ad fatigue.

 • 2.
 Broad Targeting vs Local Constraints